 - Blend 1c milk with a small bunch of baby spinach leaves

-- In a large mixing bowl, add 1/3c to 1c flour (depending on how thick you like the pancakes.
-You can start with less then add more flour in as you go), 1 egg, and optional chia, flax seeds and/or a splash of vanilla.
+- In a large mixing bowl, add flour (You can start with less then add more flour in as you go), 1 egg, and optional chia, flax seed (not too much) and/or a splash of vanilla.

 - Pour in the spinach milk blend